-The British Hypertension Society is the forum for professionals working in the field of hypertension and cardiovascular disease in the UK and Ireland.
+The British and Irish Hypertension Society the forum for professionals working in the field of hypertension and cardiovascular disease in the UK and Ireland.

 The Society comprises doctors, nurses and other healthcare workers specialising in the delivery of care in hypertension and allied fields, together with clinicians and scientists in the forefront of cardiovascular research.

 The Society provides a broad spectrum of scientific and educational activities.
 These include the production and regular updating of internationally renowned guidelines for the management of hypertension; an Information Service for healthcare professionals; a Validation Service for manufacturers of blood pressure monitors; coordinating collaborative research into aspects of hypertension and cardiovascular risk; and holding scientific meetings covering all aspects of research and the delivery of care related to hypertension and cardiovascular disease.

 An Annual Scientific Meeting is held every September at a University campus in the UK or Ireland.

 The British & Irish Hypertension Society is supporting the ISH initiative to measure 25 million blood pressures around the world during the month of May.
 We need the help of healthcare professionals to set up screening stations all over the UK and Ireland.
 Click here to see how you can become involved.

 More information can be found on the May Measurement Month website